Modern Slavery

 What is Haringey Council doing?

-The Modern Slavery Plan is Haringey Council’s 2 year strategy to prevent modern slavery and to identify and support its victims.
+The Modern Slavery Plan (PDF, 1MB) is Haringey Council’s two-year strategy to prevent modern slavery and to identify and support its victims.

 The plan has three key aims:

-2. To establish clear guidelines and pathways for referral into the National Referral Mechanism (NRM) and develop a wider offer of support for victims
+2. To establish clear guidelines and pathways for referral into the NRM and develop a wider offer of support for victims.

 Practitioners handbook